aditya-xq/AutoProject/README.md

 # 🚀 AutoProject

 **AutoProject** is a simple application blending AI-generated tasks with streamlined productivity.
-This project seamlessly integrates LLMs and Linear to empower your team with automatically created Project Requirements Documents (PRDs) and task lists, eliminating manual drudgery.
+This project seamlessly integrates LLMs and Linear to empower you to automatically created Project Requirements Documents (PRDs) and task lists.
 Enjoy the super-efficient workflow as your AI-generated task list converts directly into issues on Linear, freeing up your creativity for the big stuff!

 ## 🌟 Features
 - **Generative PRD Creation**: Feed your project requirements to Google Gemini AI, and get a detailed PRD tailored for your workflow.